-- 1. Each MCO will provide one redacted record consisting of only the treatment plan and progress notes. - 2.
-Standardized records will be kept on repository for future use at each MCO. - a.
-All six (6) standardized records will be sent to and stored at each MCO via key representatives. - b.
+- 1. Each MCO will provide redacted record (1) consisting of only treatment plan and progress notes - 2.
+Each MCO key rep on Quality subcommittee to score records for standardization - 3.
+Once records standardized, the records will be kept on repository for future use at each MCO - a.
+All six (6) standardized records will be sent and stored to each MCO via key representative. - b.
 Each MCO will score their own designated reviewers utilizing one (1) standardized record per designated reviewer to complete an IRR audit. - i.
-In the event, that the designated reviewer scores 89%-87%, MCO will utilize a second standardized record to complete a second IRR audit as a "second" chance record. - c.
-Should a designated reviewer fail to meet 90%, that reviewer will be referred for remediation according to the individual MCO processes. - 3.
+In the event that the designated reviewer scores below a 90%, MCO will utilize a second standardized record to complete a second IRR audit as a "second" chance record. - c.
+Should a designated reviewer fail to meet 90%, that reviewer will be referred for remediation and further training until they achieve a 90% or better. - 4.
 Trends identified from the annual IRR audit results will be addressed via training completed by the MCO Quality Subcommittee. - a.
 The IRR audit would occur in Q2 for MCOs annually. - i.
 For new hires, IRR audits would occur prior to them completing their first review independently. - b.
 Training for all MCO designated reviewers will be tailored to the results of the IRR audit.